rvm/ubuntu_rvm/README.md

 sudo apt-get install rvm
 ```

-NOTE: if `apt-add-repository` is not present on your Ubuntu you can get it via `apt-get install software-properties-common`.

 ## 2. Change your terminal window

 Now, in order to always load rvm, change the Gnome Terminal to always perform a login.